Already overseas and forgot to buy travel insurance before you left?

 Waiting periods before coverage starts

 Some insurers have a waiting period before coverage starts, which is usually just a few days, before your travel insurance coverage takes effect.
 This is more common for Australian and New Zealand companies, but we’ve also heard it happens with Canadian, UK and US companies.
+So, the answer to “Can you get travel insurance when already abroad?” is yes, but you may have to wait a few days.

 If you get sick or have an accident during this waiting period, you likely won’t be covered.
 Insurance companies add this waiting period to protect themselves from fraud from people who’ve gotten sick or injured, and then buy insurance to cover the now existing injury or illness.